icuter/jsql/README.md

 VALUE: ["val1", 102, "val3"]
 ```

-Using standalone Transaction to control commit or rollback operation as favour
+Using standalone Transaction to control commit or rollback operation as your favour

 ```java
 JSQLDataSource dataSource = new JSQLDataSource("url", "username", "password");